notional-labs/notional/rly/Readme.md

 wget -O ~/.relayer/config/config.yaml https://raw.githubusercontent.com/notional-labs/notional/master/rly/config.yaml
-rly keys recover cosmoshub-4 cosmos "24 or 12 magic words invoked like a spell" rly keys recover osmosis-1 osmosis "24 or 12 magic words invoked like a spell"
+rly keys recover cosmoshub-4 cosmos "24 or 12 magic words invoked like a spell" rly keys recover osmosis-1 osmosis "24 or 12 magic words invoked like a spell" rly keys recover dig-1 dig "24 or 12 magic words invoked like a spell" rly keys recover sentinelhub-2 sentinel "24 or 12 magic words invoked like a spell" rly keys recover regen-1 regen "24 or 12 magic words invoked like a spell" rly keys recover akashnet-2 akash "24 or 12 magic words invoked like a spell"
 ```

 relay hub to osmosis: